webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </html>
 </syntaxhighlight>

-It's also common to reference external SVG files to incorporate static graphics via CSS.
-The example below shows how you might place a right-aligned navigation arrow within a mobile interface.
+It's also common to reference external SVG files to present static SVG graphics via CSS.
+The example below shows how you might place a right-aligned navigation arrow within a mobile interface, rendering as crisply as possible on high-resolution handsets:

 [[Image:scr_svg_css.png]]